Robinhood’s crypto trading surges, as overall growth slows

 With cryptocurrencies, Robinhood makes money by routing its customers’ trade orders to market makers.
 It’s similar to how Robinhood makes money from its customers trading stocks: It gets payments from Citadel Securities and other big trading firms after sending them the stock orders made by its customers.

-Interest in — and prices for — cryptocurrencies surged in the early part of last quarter, leading to a frenzy of trading activity.
+Interest in cryptocurrencies surged in the early part of last quarter, leading to a frenzy of trading activity.
 Bitcoin hit $64,829 in April after starting the year at less than $30,000.

 But cryptocurrencies are notoriously volatile, and their prices have continued to swing sharply since hitting those peaks.
 Bitcoin has since fallen back toward $45,000, and dogecoin has more than halved to roughly 30 cents.

 That could hinder Robinhood’s revenue growth going forward.
-The company said Wednesday that its revenue will likely drop from the second to third quarters as trading activity slows.
+The company said Wednesday that its revenue will likely drop from the second quarter to the third.

+“We expect seasonal headwinds and lower trading activity across the industry,” Chief Financial Officer Jason Warnick said in a conference call following the release of the quarter’s results.

+Trading for brokerages is typically busiest in the first half of the year, before fading in the second half, he said.
+Robinhood’s revenue also does best when markets are volatile and customers are trading a lot, and the first two quarters of the year were punctuated by extreme volatility.
+In the first quarter, GameStop and other “meme stocks” soared to heights that professional investors called irrational, and cryptocurrencies had their own pop in the second quarter.